nMPyC/nmpyc/docs/source/start.rst

 only the states are plotted.
 Other keywords are `control` for the control, `cost` for the stage costs, and `phase` to make a phase portrait of two states or controls.
 Furthermore, the plots displayed in this way can be additionally adjusted by further prameters, see :py:meth:`nmpyc.result.result.plot`.

-Now the model and the simulation results can be saved for later use with the functions
+Further, the model and the simulation results can be saved for later use with the functions

 .. code-block:: python